sils-webinfo/shacl-and-owl/README.md

 * creating an OWL ontology to make inferences about data.

-The data can either be a variation of the same Rijksmuseum data you've used for past assignments, or a new dataset you come up yourself.
+The data can either be a variation of the same Rijksmuseum data you've used for past assignments, or a new dataset you come up with yourself.

 You will be editing four files: